CartoDB/carto-python/README.md

 Using API KEY
 -------------

-You can get you api key in https://YOUR_USER.cartodb.com/your_apps/api_key
+You can get you API key in https://YOUR_USER.cartodb.com/your_apps

 ```python
 from cartodb import CartoDBAPIKey, CartoDBException